 Introducing the BNY Mellon Ultra Short Income ETF: BKUI

-1 The fund is not a money market fund and is not subject to the liquidity requirements and investment and credit quality restrictions applicable to money market funds.
-There can be no guarantee that the fund will generate higher returns than money market funds.
+2 The fund is not a money market fund, and the risks of investing in ultra-short bond funds is higher than investing in money market funds.
+In addition, ultra-short bond funds are not subject to the liquidity requirements and investment and credit quality restrictions applicable to money market funds.
+There can be no assurance that the fund will protect principal or generate higher returns than money market funds.

 Investors should consider the investment objectives, risks, charges, and expenses of an ETF carefully before investing.
 To obtain a prospectus, or summary prospectus, if available, that contains this and other information about an ETF, contact your financial professional or visit im.bnymellon.com/etf.
 Read the prospectus carefully before investing.